-Despite being beat out by his teammate Verlander in a number of statistical categories, Cole had the edge in four crucial ones.
+Despite being beat by his teammate Verlander in a number of statistical categories, Cole had the edge in four crucial ones.
 Those would be ERA, ERA+, strikeouts, and FIP.
 Cole’s ability to keep runners off base aided his defense all year long.
 Sometimes, heavy strikeout throwers don’t last long each game because of how many pitches they throw.
 However, Cole worked efficiently and consistently gave the Astros seven-plus inning efforts.
-His dominance should be enough to bring home his first ever Cy Young award.
+His dominance should be enough to bring home his first-ever Cy Young award.

 Author Twitter: @Noush9602